 Foreign Earned Income Exclusion - FEIE

 The Foreign Earned Income Exclusion is the largest tax advantage available to you as an expat.
-If elected, your first $97,600 ($99,200 in 2014) earned overseas are exempt from income tax, unless you are an employee of the US government.
+If elected, your first $97,600 ($99,200 in 2014) earned overseas is exempt from income tax, unless you are an employee of the US government.
 Note that if you are a Foreign Service employee, and your spouse works in the local economy, the exemption still applies for your spouse.
 The following page is divided in two sections - a brief Executive Summary and Detailed Explanation of the Foreign Earned Income Exclusion.

 In order to benefit from the Foreign Earned Income Exclusion, the taxpayer must meet one of the following two criteria: